Electric-Coin-Company/zashi-android/docs/testing/manual_testing/Contact Support.md

-Note: Contact Support will fail on some devices without an app to handle email, such as an Android TV device.
-See issue #386
+Note: Contact Support will fail and display an error message on some devices without an app to handle email, such as an Android TV device.

 # Check Support Email Contents
 1. If using a test device or emulator, be sure to configure a default email app.
 For example, try opening the Gmail app and confirm that it shows your inbox.